GoogleCloudPlatform/community/tutorials/get-started-bitnami-django.md

 ## Serve the application with Apache

 Bitnami Django includes a pre-configured instance of the Apache Web server.
-In this section, you will configure Apache to serve the application on the standard Web server port 80.
+Configure Apache to serve the application on the standard Web server port 80:

 1. Edit the WSGI application script file at `/opt/bitnami/apps/django/django_projects/myproject/myproject/wsgi.py` and modify it to look like this: